lzfelix/minuet/README.md

   * Use CRF prediction on the output layer instead of softmax, if you want to;
   * Keep the entire Vector Space Model, or just the nedded vectors, if you don't have much space;
   * Use character embeddings, if you want to;
-  * Different preprocessing pipelines for words and characters, thus allowing you to replace messy data with tokens, but still exploit their character-level features, if you have to;
+  * Different preprocessing pipelines for words and characters, thus allowing you to replace messy data with tokens, but to still exploit their character-level features, if you want to;
 * Portable: train a model, persist it, then restore it on a different machine, for instance, a server, for predictions.
 * Easy-to-customize preprocessing pipeline;
 * Supports GPU training through Keras/Tensorflow backend;